A Landing Page That Converts: My 14-Point Checklist for Every Project

 1. One CTA, not three

-2. Hero answers 3 questions
+2. Hero answers 3 questions in 5 seconds

-3. Offer in the headline
+3. The offer goes in the headline

-4. Social proof in the first screen
+4. Social proof above the fold

 7. Load time ≤ 3 seconds